 When you’re out driving with your pet you should invest in some sort of restraint, whether that be a car kennel that sets up in the trunk of your car or a doggy seatbelt.
 Both methods are approved for use and can save not only your life but your furry friends as well.
 For instance, when Fido is out and about, the driver cannot concentrate on both driving well and keeping Fido under control.
 If you end up getting into an accident your beloved animal could be thrown from the car or killed by airbags deploying, which are fatal to canines.

 When researching restraints pick what is best for you and your animal.
 In a car kennel, the dog, cat, rabbit, etc. can lay down and not be jostled by bumps, but always remember to strap the kennel in.
 If you look into a seatbelt option, find padded restraints that work within your own seatbelts and keep animals in the backseat of the car.

-Car trips for your animals can be a huge treat, but just like you buckle up before putting the car in drive, make sure to give the same consideration to your furry companion!
+Car trips for your animals can be a huge threat, but just like you buckle up before putting the car in drive, make sure to give the same consideration to your furry companion!

 Tom Curcio, the driving force behind Curcio Law, is a dedicated trial lawyer with more than 35 years of experience in Northern Virginia.
 He has dedicated his career to representing people who have been seriously injured through no fault of their own.
 He works tirelessly to obtain the compensation his clients are legally entitled to…